 Recognizing the need to sample.
 That is, is there an obvious problem?
+An example is assessing the health and uniformity of a recognized poor soybean stand to help decide if replanting is necessary.

 Selecting and properly applying correct sampling technique(s).
 That is, once a problem is identified, how can it be assessed?
 For example: